 This led us to analyze which of the information providers on the list do this.

 This is, of course, both interesting and encouraging for us.

-IT media entities, consulting companies and IT analysts operate under the assumption that their readers can be easily tricked, and therefore they can write articles that provide them with often misleading information, and or information that leaves out areas of analysis that those that are friendly to the entities would not want to be published.
+IT media entities, consulting companies and IT analysts operate under the assumption that their readers can be easily tricked.
+Therefore they can write articles that provide them with often misleading information, and or information that leaves out areas of analysis that those that are friendly to the entities would not want to be published.
 This is the outcome every time industry sources are courted as customers for advertising or to support content.
-This is true in IT media, but also in other categories of media.
-The IT media space is dominated by extremely poor information.
-For example, AI has been massively oversold by vendors, consulting, IT media and IT analyst entities.
-There is only a very small amount of information published that questions the status quo.
+This is true in IT media, but also other categories of media.
+The IT media space is dominated by inferior information.
+For example, AI has been massively oversold by vendors, consulting, IT media, and IT analyst entities.
+There is only a tiny amount of information published that questions the status quo.
 IT media entities like ComputerWorld has 4.5 million visitors per month.
 ComputerWorld is paid by vendors and consulting firms to publish information that both get their stories out, and provides them with information about readers that is collected from visitors.

-There is no doubt that providing status quo coverage is profit maximizing.
+No doubt providing status quo coverage is profit-maximizing.
 It allows that entity to raise money from vendors.
 But of course, in most cases, the status quo information is incorrect, precisely because it is controlled or at least influenced by industry sources.

 The Necessity of Fact Checking